holochain/docs-pages/src/pages/get-started/index.md

     zome          Scaffold one or multiple zomes into an existing DNA
 ```
 :::

+You can get help on every one of these subcommands and its parameters by typing `hc scaffold <subcommand> --help`.
 !!!

 !!! info Backing out of a mistake
-A quick note: if while scaffolding some part of your hApp, you realize you've made a mistake (a typo or wrong selection for instance), as long as you haven't finished scaffolding that portion, **you can stop the scaffold by using <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> on Linux or <kbd><kbd>Command</kbd>+<kbd>C</kbd></kbd> on macOS**.
+A quick note: if while scaffolding some part of your hApp, you realize you've made a mistake (a typo or wrong selection for instance), as long as you haven't finished scaffolding that portion, **you can stop the current step** by using <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> on Linux or <kbd><kbd>Command</kbd>+<kbd>C</kbd></kbd> on macOS.
 !!!

 ### 4.4.
 Scaffold a DNA

-A DNA folder is where we will put the code that defines the rules of our application.
-We are going to stay in the `my_forum_app/` root folder of our hApp and, with some simple commands, the scaffold tool will do much of the creation of relevant folders and files for us.
+A DNA folder is where you will put the code that defines the rules of your application.
+You're going to stay in the `my_forum_app/` root folder and, with some simple commands, the scaffolding tool will do much of the creation of relevant folders and files for you.

 !!! dig-deeper DNAs: Context and Background {#about-dnas}

 #### Why do we use the term DNA?

-In Holochain, we are trying to enable coherent social coordination that people are choosing to participate in.
+In Holochain, we are trying to enable people to **choose to participate in coherent social coordination**, or interact meaningfully with each other online without needing a central authority to define the rules and keep everyone safe.
 To do that, we are borrowing some patterns from how biological organisms are able to coordinate coherently even at scales that social organisations such as companies or nations have come nowhere close to.
-In living creatures like humans, dolphins, redwood trees, and coral reefs, many of the cells in the body of an organism (trillions of the cells in a human body for instance) are each running a (roughly) identical copy of a rule set in the form of DNA.
+In living creatures like humans, dolphins, redwood trees, and coral reefs, many of the cells in the body of an organism (trillions of the cells in a human body, for instance) are each running a (roughly) identical copy of a rule set in the form of DNA.

 This enables many different independent parts (cells) to build relatively consistent superstructures (a body, for instance), move resources, identify and eliminate infections, and more --- all without centralized command and control.
 There is no "CEO" cell in the body telling everybody else what to do.
 It's a bunch of independent actors (cells) playing by a consistent set of rules (the DNA) coordinating in effective and resilient ways.

 A cell in the muscle of your bicep finds itself in a particular context, with certain resources and conditions that it is facing.
-Based on those signals, that cell behaves in particular ways, running relevant portions of the larger shared instruction set (DNA) and transforming resources in ways that fit the context of that part of the larger organism when faced with those circumstances.
+Based on those signals, that cell behaves in particular ways, running relevant portions of the larger shared instruction set (DNA) and transforming resources in ways that make sense for a bicep muscle cell.
 A different cell in your blood, perhaps facing a context where there is a bacterial infection, will face a different set of circumstances and consequently will make use of other parts of the shared instruction set to guide how it behaves.
-In other words, many biological organisms make use of this pattern where "many participants run the same rule set, but each in their own context" and that unlocks a powerful capacity for coherent coordination.
+In other words, many biological organisms make use of this pattern where **many participants run the same rule set, but each in its own context**, and that unlocks a powerful capacity for coherent coordination.

 Holochain borrows this pattern that we see in biological coordination to try to enable similarly coherent social coordination.
 However, our focus is on enabling such coherent social coordination to be "opted into" by the participants.
 We believe that this pattern of being able to choose which games you want to play --- and being able to leave them or adapt them as experience dictates --- is critical to enabling individual and collective adaptive capacity.
 We believe that it may enable a fundamental shift in the ability of individuals and communities to sense and respond to the situations that they face.

 To put it another way: if a group of us can all agree to the rules of a game, then together we can play that game.

-All of us opting in to those rules --- and helping to enforce them --- enables us to play that game together whether it is a game of chess, chat, a forum app, or something much richer.
+All of us opting in to those rules --- and helping to enforce them --- enables us to play that game together, whether it is a game of chess, chat, a forum app, or something much richer.

 #### DNA as boundary of network

-A Holochain DNA and the network of participants that are running that DNA enable "peer witnessing" of actions by the participants of that network.
-A (deterministically random) set of peers are responsible for validating, storing, and serving each particular piece of content.
+The network of participants that are running a DNA engage in "peer witnessing" of actions by the participants in that network.
+A (deterministically random) set of peers are responsible for validating, storing, and serving each particular piece of shared content.
 In other words, the users of a particular hApp agree to a set of rules and then work together collectively to enforce those rules and to store and serve content (state changes) that do not violate those rules.

-#### Our network of peers is determined at the DNA level

 Every hApp needs to include at least one DNA.
-Moreover, as indicated above, **it is at the DNA level** (note: not the higher application level) **where users will form a network of peers to validate, store, and serve content** in accordance with the rules defined in that DNA.
+Moreover, as indicated above, **it is at the DNA level** (note: not the higher application level) **where participants will form a network of peers to validate, store, and serve content** in accordance with the rules defined in that DNA.
+This happens in the background as the application runs on each participant's machine.

-There are some powerful consequences to this architectural choice --- including freedom to have your application look and feel the way you want, or to combine multiple DNAs together in ways that work for you without having to get everyone else to agree to do the same --- but we'll save those empowerment/flexibility details for later.
+There are some powerful consequences to this architectural choice --- including freedom to have your application look and feel the way you want, or to combine multiple DNAs together in ways that work for you without having to get everyone else to agree to do the same --- but we'll save those details for later.

 #### So if we have multiple DNAs in our hApp...

-...then we are participating in multiple networks, with each network of peers that are participating in a particular DNA also participating alongside one another in the distributed hash table (shared database) for that DNA, and enforcing those rules while validating, storing, and serving content alongside those peers.
+...then we are participating in multiple networks, with each network of peers that are participating in a particular DNA also helping maintain the shared database for each DNA, enforcing the DNA's rules while validating, storing, and serving content.
+Each network acts as a 'social organism' in cooperation with other networks in the hApp.

 This is similar to the way in which multiple DNA communities coexist in biological organisms.
 In fact, there are more cells in a human body that contain other DNA (like bacteria and other microorganisms) than cells that contain our DNA.
 This indicates that we are an _ecology_ of coherent communities that are interacting with --- and evolving alongside --- one another.

 When it comes to hApps, this lets us play coherent games with one another at the DNA level, while also participating in adjacent coherent games with others as well.
 That means that applications are not one-size-fits-all.
-You can choose to combine different bits of functionality in interesting and even novel ways.
+You can choose to combine different bits of functionality in interesting and novel ways.

 !!!

-For now, let's create a new DNA using the scaffolding tool by entering:
+It's time to scaffold a new DNA by entering:

 ```shellsession
 hc scaffold dna